gary-jipp/lighthouse-node-pg/notes.md

 - if we delete a row and add another.
 What `id` will it get?
 - it never re-uses id's.
 Never backfill auto incrementing numbers

+- we can even `create` tables using pg.
+- can we create a database?  yes!

 - What we have done is created an "abstraction layer" around SQL
 - we have simplified access to the database.
 No sql knowledge needed